 Source: Internal Revenue Service

-The 457(f) plan is different from the 457(b) plan.
+The 457(f) plan differs from the 457(b) plan.
 They are tied to how long you work and other performance-based metrics.

-- Primarily used to recruit executives from the private sector.
+- They are primarily used to recruit executives from the private sector.

 - The compensation plan is deferred from taxation.

 - The deferred compensation must be subject to a “substantial risk of forfeiture,” which means the executive is at risk of losing the benefit if they fail to meet the service duration or performance requirements.